dzichonka/reveal.js/methodology.md

 Everything is on a board — physical or digital.
 The key idea is: don’t start too much at once.
 That way, you finish faster and better.

-It’s great for support teams or any workflow that’s always changing.al.

 ## 🧩 Kanban Principles